Government & Politics

 PH6055 Core Themes in Political Philosophy (5 credits)

-Part II:
+Part II

-GV6123 Work Based Dissertation in Government and Politics (30 credits).
 This is a work placement in a national policy environment and a placement-based dissertation.
 The length of the work placement is usually four months.

 Entry requirements

 Applicants should have a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8)or an equivalent academic or professional qualification, in one of the following areas: Social Science, Arts, Commerce, Law or a related discipline or equivalent professional experience as deemed appropriate by the Head of Department of Government Politics and the College of Arts, Celtic Studies and Social Science under Recognition of Prior Learning (RPL).
-Applicants may be required to attend for interview or may be short-listed for interview.
+Applicants may be required to attend for interview or may be short-listed for an interview.

 All applicants will be required to submit a 'motivation statement' (indicating why they are interested in taking the MSc Government and Politics, and why they think they would be suited to the programme.
+Prospective applicants should contact the Department of Government and Politics for further information.

 Application dates